Skip to main content

 Version: main 🚧

 vCluster client and server certificates (also called leaf certificates) remain valid for 1 year from the initial virtual cluster creation.
 By default, vCluster uses a self-signed Certificate Authority (CA) to sign these certificates.
-The CA remains valid for 10 years.
+The CA certificate remains valid for 10 years.

 info